mashail/ticket-ids-extractor-action/README.md

 # Ticket IDs Extractor Action 🔎
 ---

-This Action will help you extract the task management ticket IDs regardless what is your task management system is Linear, Jira or something else.
+This Action will help you extract the task management ticket IDs regardless of whether your task management system is Linear, Jira, or something else.
-You just need to provide it with the prefix example `PRJ` and whether to be case-sensitive or not, and it will look for the ticket IDs in the PR title, the branch name and the commits messages, and commits bodys if the event is pull_request. and If the event is push it will inspect the branch name and the commits message and commit body.
+You need to provide it with the prefix example `PRJ` and whether to be case-sensitive or not, and it will look for the ticket IDs in the PR title, the branch name, the commits messages, and commits bodies if the event is pull_request. and If the event is pushed it will inspect the branch name the commits message and the commit body.
 The action will collect all ticket IDs and output it for you in recent_ticket_id_list

 ## How it looks for the ticket IDs
-The action will match ticket ID with this regex `\s+[A-Z-a-z]-[0-9]+\s+`, it will first replace `[A-Z-a-z]` with the id prefix id_prefix, it does require a minimum one whitespace before and after to recognize it.
-It will collect all IDs found based on the event then it will output it in `ticket_id_list` to use next in your workflow.
+The action will match the ticket ID with this regex `\s+[A-Z-a-z]-[0-9]+\s+`, it will first replace `[A-Z-a-z]` with the id prefix id_prefix, it does require a minimum of one whitespace before and after to recognize it.
+It will collect all IDs found based on the event and then output it in `ticket_id_list` to use next in your workflow.

 ## Inputs